Skip to main content

 1. Click the Apple menu.

-2. Tick the box next to Enable Full Keyboard Access
+1. Turn on the Enable Full Keyboard Access switch.

 • To show help: Tab H